colouring-cities/colouring-core/etl/README.md

 # :arrow_down: Downloading Ordnance Survey data

 The building geometries are sourced from Ordnance Survey (OS) MasterMap (Topography Layer).
-To get the required datasets, you'll need to complete the following steps:
+We also make use of OS Open TOID data which proves access to a generalised location for those geometries.

+## Downloading MasterMap data

 1. Sign up for the Ordnance Survey [Data Exploration License](https://www.ordnancesurvey.co.uk/business-government/licensing-agreements/data-exploration-sign-up).
 You should receive an e-mail with a link to log in to the platform (this could take  up to a week).
 2. Navigate to https://orders.ordnancesurvey.co.uk/orders and click the button for: ✏️ Order.
 From here you should be able to click another button to add a product.